frameable/pigeon/README.md

 ##### `strict`

 In order to preserve semantic integrity, any objects which are items in arrays should contain identifier properties named `id`, `_id`, `uuid`, or `slug`, as in the example above.
 When objects have identifier properties, change sets will be keyed by those identifiers, and all will be well.
-When `strict` is truthy (which is the default), an error will be thrown if we try to compare objects with no identifier properties.
+When `strict` is truthy, an error will be thrown if we try to compare objects with no identifier properties.
 When `strict` is falsy however, changes will be keyed by array indexes as a best effort only, and so property changes may or may not be robust to changes in array item order.
+Defaults to `true`.

 ##### `getObjectId`

 Callback to return an identifier value, given an object.
 By default object identifiers will be sought as shown above, but if your data uses different properties for unique identifiers, you may supply an alternate function for retrieving them.

 ## Operating directly on JSON objects